Style Text Structure In PDF File

 ITaggedContent taggedContent = document.TaggedContent;

-Step 4: Set document title and language
+Step 4: Set Document Title and Language

-Step 5: Creating a paragraph element
+Step 5: Create a Paragraph Element

 ParagraphElement p = taggedContent.CreateParagraphElement();